R. J. Rummel: Early life, education, and death

 Rummel was born in 1932 in Cleveland, Ohio, to a family of German descent.
 A child of the Great Depression and World War II, he attended local public schools.
-Rummel received his BA and MA from the University of Hawaiʻi in 1959 and 1961, respectively, and his PhD in political science from Northwestern University in 1963.
+Rummel received his Bachelor of Arts and Master of Arts from the University of Hawaiʻi in 1959 and 1961, respectively, and his PhD in political science from Northwestern University in 1963.

 Rummel died on March 2, 2014, aged 81.
 He is survived by two daughters and one sister.

 Academic career and research

 Rummel began his teaching career at Indiana University.
-In 1964, Rummel moved to Yale University, and in 1966 returned to the University of Hawaiʻi, where he taught for the rest of his active career.
+In 1964, Rummel moved to Yale University, and in 1966 returned to the University of Hawaiʻi at Mānoa, where he taught for the rest of his active career.
 In 1995, Rummel retired and became professor emeritus of political science.
 His research was supported by grants from the National Science Foundation, DARPA, and the United States Peace Research Institute.
 In addition to his books, Rummel was the author of more than 100 professional articles.

 Rummel was a member of the advisory council of the Victims of Communism Memorial Foundation.